 Line isn’t the first to add a group video chat feature to a messaging platform this year.
 Primarily business-focused app Slack announced group video calls this week, and WhatsApp gave video calls to its billion users in November; but only between two people.
 Skype added group video at the beginning of the year, while WeChat, a significant Line competitor, has had group video calls since 2015, but restricts it to nine people.

 Line made headlines in 2016 after claiming the title of biggest tech company debut this year on the New York Stock Exchange, when it went public in July.
 It’s now seeking new ways of encouraging people to use the app more.
 “We need to make sure Line continues to produce destructive innovation,” Line executive Jun Masuda told Bloomberg in an interview.
-Line has 220 million people using its app around the world.
+Line has more than 200 million monthly active users around the world.

 Group video calls through Line can be used everywhere the app is available, with the feature coming online from December 14.
 This is excellent news for fans of the app, after the group chat feature had a staggered launch earlier this year.